UU-Human-Evolution/1MB335/Lab2.md

 6. What other cat-like animal is most closely related to the cheetah?

 7. Are egg-laying mammals (platypus and echidna) more closely related to birds than to placental mammals?

+8. Are moose more closely related to reindeer than to other deer species?

+9. Describe the phylogeny of primates!

+10. What type of wolves is the ancestor of domestic dogs?

 ## Session 2